ghoomfrog/silili/README.md

 ### Quantity vs Intensity

-You can double a noun or adjective to indicate that it's being modified for intensity instead of quantity.
+You can double a noun or adjective to indicate that it's being modified for quantity instead of intensity.
 Compare:

-*nama mata* — many good things
+*nama mata* — very good

 to:

-*nama nama mata* — very good
+*nama nama mata* — many good things

 ### Prepositions